gierens/rft/README.md

 - can we move the FrameID into the general MessageType?
 Is it used by every packet?
 - do we (not) need a general message format?

+Answer to both: no, the idea is that a single packet can hold multiple frames, so the top-level-header just contains the connection ID and maybe the overall length.
+After that follow possibly multiple and possibly different frames.

 # Message Formats

 ## General Message Format